Cavan Monaghan: Economy

 Cavan is home to Alltech's corn feed facility under the Masterfeeds brand.
 It was formerly owned by Maple Leaf Foods which opened a feed facility on Peterborough County Road 10 just north of Ontario Highway 115.
 Opened in 1975, the facility was then owned by Maple Leaf Mills, which relocated from the Maple Leaf Mills Silos in downtown Toronto.

 Attractions

 Peterborough Speedway is a 1/3 mile motor racing oval which has been in operation since 1967.
 The speedway hosts a weekly Saturday night stock car racing program from May to October each year including the annual Autumn Colours Classic.
 The weekend of races takes place during the Thanksgiving holiday weekend and is considered one of the most important stock car events in Ontario.

+Wutai Shan Buddhist Garden is located on Ski Hill Road in the northwest corner of Cavan Monaghan.
+Opened in 2019, it is the largest Chinese Buddhist site in Canada, covering 535 acres.